Rogier-5/minetest-mod-rotate/README.rst

 2) Positioning mode (relative)
-	In this mode, when punching a node, the node is rotated to a preconfigured orientation with respect to the punched node and the player.
+	In this mode, when punching a node, the node is rotated to a preconfigured orientation with respect to the punched side and the player.
 I.e. if the wrench is configured by right-clicking a specific side of a node, then when another node is re-oriented, the punched side will match the punched side of the original node (i.e. same side and same rotation).